excellalabs/intro-to-functional-scala/README.md

 [Anonymous functions](https://dzone.com/articles/scala-higher-order-and-anonymous-functions) - using a function where it's declared as opposed to declaring it somewhere else first

-[Higher-order functions](https://docs.scala-lang.org/tour/higher-order-functions.html) - take other functions as parameters or return a function `map` is a common example.
+[Higher-order functions](https://docs.scala-lang.org/tour/higher-order-functions.html) - take other functions as parameters or return a function.  `map` is a common example.
 Functions passed as arguments are `callback functions`.

 [Currying](https://docs.scala-lang.org/tour/multiple-parameter-lists.html) - when a method is called with a fewer number of paramter lists than it defined, yielding a fucnction taking the missing parameter lists as its arguments